paulushcgcj/paulushcgcj.github.io/_posts/2024-04-26-database-encryption-pt2.markdown

 openssl req -x509 -nodes -newkey rsa:4096 -keyout server.key -out server.crt -days 365
 ```

 This will generate two files, `server.key` and `server.crt` files.
 Those files will be used in our Postgres server.
-Let's continue from the previous article dockerfile.
+Let's continue from the previous article Dockerfile.
 This is what we had when we left the last article:

 ```dockerfile
 FROM postgres:16.2-alpine3.19